PIPA Prize: Board

-Ana Avelar (Casa Niemeyer), Bruno Scharfstein (artist), Marcelo Mattos Araújo (Director of the Moreira Salles Institute, former Head of Japan House, São Paulo, Head of IBRAM from 2016-2018 and member of the São Paulo’s Culture Department from 2012-2016), Luís Antônio Almeida Braga (art collector) and Tadeu Chiarelli (Head of Pinacoteca do Estado de São Paulo from 2015 to 2017 and Visual Arts professor at USP, Brazil).

 Nominating Committee

 The Nominating Committee is a set of 20 to 40 art experts, invited in each edition, by the PIPA Board.
 They can be Brazilian or foreign artists, art critics, collectors, gallerists, or curators.

 Award Jury

 A group of five to seven members invited by the PIPA Board who will select the winner of PIPA amongst the four finalists.
 Their decision is based on the artists' portfolio, career, works presented at the exhibition and the role that the award would play in their trajectory as artists.

 Award categories

+In 2019, some changes concerning the award categories and donations were made: the donations were redistributed and the category PIPA Popular Vote Exhibition, which awarded the most voted artist during the exhibition at MAM-Rio with R$24,000, was eliminated.

+Since 2019, each of the four (4) finalists receive a donation of R$30.000,00.

 PIPA

-The fourteenth edition of PIPA Prize maintains the format established in 2022 of focusing on a more recent production and creating a stronger bond between the Institute and the Prize: